The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 • Up to 90% improvement in grout appearance

-• Cleaner, fresher surfaces free of buildup and residue
+• Fresh, clean surfaces free of haze or buildup

 Tile and grout cleaning isn’t just for homeowners.
-In hotels, gyms, restaurants, and lobbies, clean tile communicates professionalism and care.
+In hotels, gyms, restaurants, and lobbies, clean floors convey professionalism and care.

 Client Example

-“A luxury hotel in D.C. had heavily soiled grout in its spa and locker areas.
-Our team performed an overnight deep clean using commercial brushes and sealing, restoring the original color and improving slip resistance.
-The manager scheduled recurring cleanings immediately after.”
+“A luxury hotel in Washington, D.C. had heavily soiled grout in its spa and locker areas.
+Our team performed an overnight deep clean using commercial brushes and grout sealing — restoring the original color and improving slip resistance.
+The manager immediately scheduled recurring maintenance.”

 FAQs: Tile & Grout Care